ay0408/Smooth-Private-Selection/README.md

 ## Note

-For details of our methods and discussion, please see our paper entitled "Differentially Private Selection using Smooth Sensitivity" presented at IEEE IPCCC 2024 (arXiv: http://arxiv.org/abs/2410.10187).
+For details of our methods and discussion, please see our paper entitled "Differentially Private Selection using Smooth Sensitivity" (https://doi.org/10.1109/IPCCC59868.2024.10850477) presented at IEEE IPCCC 2024.

 ### Contact
 Akito Yamamoto